 However, some of these parts like the battery can be expensive, but the replacement filters are reasonably priced.

-Does the Tineco Pure One S12 Provide Good Value?
+Tineco Pure One S12 Provide Good Value?

 All variants come with two Li-ion batteries that will run for up to 102 minutes which is longer than any Dyson cordless vacuum to date including their flagship V10 and V11 variants.
 Since the battery comes off without the need for special tools, replacing it won’t be an issue.
 However, the current price of a replacement battery is quite expensive.